hunterxcobby/100-days-of-code/log.md

 8. learned constructors as a way to create reusable object blueprints, making it more efficient to create multiple objects with shared properties and methods.

-9. Emphasized the ubiquity of objects in JavaScript, pointing out their use in built-in APIs and objects like String, Array, and Document.
+9. discovered the ubiquity of objects in JavaScript, pointing out their use in built-in APIs and objects like String, Array, and Document.

 10. Applied the acquired knowledge to complete practical tasks involving objects and their properties, including creating band and cat objects with specific requirements.